Bkellz28/NetDesign/Phase2/ReadMe.txt

    |
 5. | Run both programs
    |
-6. | Type path for image
+6. | Type image name with the file type